Bundall

 Bundall was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Bundall, surveyed in 2016, had 18.8% of its population speaking a language other than English at home and 33.0% born overseas.
+Bundall's population, as per the 2016 Census, had 18.8% speaking a language other than English at home and 33.0% born overseas.
 Christianity was the predominant religion, with 53.8%.
-Judaism was overrepresented at 0.5%, compared to 0.6% regionally.
+Judaism, however, was overrepresented at 0.5%, compared to 0.6% in the rest of Queensland.

 Frequently Asked Questions - Diversity